onlinehub0808/-smart-contract-best-practices/docs/index.md

 * [Tokens](./tokens.md) outlines best practices specifically related to Tokens.
 * [Bug Bounties](./bug_bounty_list.md) List of bug bounties in the ecosystem.

+!!! tip
+    This guideline is updated often, however, if you want to stay on top of the Smart Contract security news and developments sign up for the bi-weekly [Smart Contract Security Newsletter](https://diligence.consensys.net/newsletter/).

 ## Contributions are welcome!

 Feel free to submit a pull request, with anything from small fixes, to full new sections.
 If you are writing new content, please reference the [contributing](./about/contributing.md) page for guidance on style.